By Taylor Adams, Manager of Workplace Mental Health at Mental Health America

 5. Financial Times

 “Here at the Financial Times, we have really shifted the focus onto the mental well-being of our employees and how we can best provide support.
 We have mobilized our internal network of mental health ambassadors to ensure all employees know they have that resource for support.
-We have also partnered extensively with our Employee Assistance Provider to not only provide their regular one-on-one counselling but also to provide bespoke webinars for our employees on a variety of topics.
+We have also partnered extensively with our Employee Assistance Provider to not only provide their regular one-on-one counseling but also to provide bespoke webinars for our employees on a variety of topics.

 “We already provide meditation via Headspace, but they have been a helpful partner in providing free meditation sessions for our non-members.
 In addition, one of our colleagues leads a weekly, virtual, guided meditation session for all to join.